You’ve probably heard that most wealthy people own nothing in their own names, but control everything through structures such as a trust.

 However, a properly worded and administered trust can have no vesting date and can be handed down through various generations without these taxes.

 Another important consideration is the protection of trusts within the family.

-Without this protection, a subsequent generation could see loss of trust value if there’s a Family Law Court ruling to pay monies to a separated spouse, which can be avoided.
+Without this protection, a subsequent generation could see the loss of trust value if there’s a Family Law Court ruling to pay monies to a separated spouse, which can be avoided.

 The ATO requires a trust to be correctly set up and administered to allow for the tax deductibility of funds borrowed to purchase assets.

-This deduction can flow down to an individual to give that individual the benefits of negative gearing against PAYG income even if the property is in a trust, but it must have right wording.
+This deduction can flow down to an individual to give that individual the benefits of negative gearing against PAYG income even if the property is in a trust, but it must have the right wording.

 A common error is where the legal owner is different to the borrower.

 Under these circumstances, the ATO may deny a tax deduction on borrowed funds.